-Determinants of the rate and extent of spermatogenic suppression during hormonal male contraception: An integrated analysis
+Determinants of the rate and extent of spermatogenic suppression during hormonal male contraception: An integrated analysis (PDF)

 Liu,Peter Y.; Swerdloff,Ronald S.; Anawalt,Bradley D.; Anderson,Richard A.; Bremner,William J.; Elliesen,Joerg; Gu,Yi-Qun; Kersemaekers,Wendy M.; McLachlan,Robert I.; Meriggiola,M.Christina; Nieschlag,Eberhard; Sitruk-Ware,Regine; Vogelsong,Kirsten M.; Wang,Xing-Hai; Wu,Frederick C.W.; Zitzmann,Michael; Handelsman,David J.; Wang,Christina

 Journal of Clinical Endocrinology and Metabolism 93(5): 1774-1783

 Publication date: 2008

 Male hormonal contraceptive methods require effectivesuppression of sperm output.